FreeSync vs G-Sync – Which Is Best?

 Adaptive VSync was a relatively primitive solution by modern standards, but it worked.
 However, both the green and red teams felt that they could devise something better.

-Let’s look at their solutions.
+Let’s explore their solutions.

 G-Sync